-She field produces pieces in New England for ABC News shows including Good Morning America and World News with Diane Sawyer.
-Lara previously worked with ABC News' Medical Unit, where she produced digital and on-air health stories.
+Lara field produces pieces in New England for ABC News shows including Good Morning America and World News with Diane Sawyer.
+She previously worked with ABC News' Medical Unit, where she produced digital and on-air health stories.

 Lara was part of the team at the Boston Globe awarded the 2014 Pulitzer Prize for exhaustive and empathetic breaking news coverage of the Boston Marathon bombings and ensuing manhunt.

 Lara is also the founder of Salahi Media, a multi-platform media production company dedicated to sharing stories on public health, science and medicine, through diverse experiences and compelling narratives.